chendotjs/Webcam-SDL2/README.md

 This is a simple demo which illustrates how to capture video(or image if you like) using `v4l2` and to display with [SDL2](https://www.libsdl.org/).

+Currently, most webcams supports YUYV422 input format.
+So the default input format is set to YUYV422.
+You can modify the input parameter both for `v2lc` and `sdl2` to match your webcam.

 ## Usage

 Both `Makefile` and `CMakeLists` are provided.